 Finally, each employee must see how they will personally benefit.
 Today’s competencies will not guarantee tomorrow’s success.
 Our industry undergoes constant change, and new marketing competencies regularly arrive on the scene.
 If your employee’s capacity is not growing, your chance for future departmental success will be minimalized.

 You must also keep in mind that the primary complaint of employees worldwide was a lack of growth and development opportunities.
-If employees do not see the individual attention they deem appropriate, does not see themselves as integral team members, or can’t see how they fit into the bigger picture, you don’t have to wonder – they are looking for other opportunities.
+If employees do not see the individual attention they deem appropriate, do not see themselves as integral team members, or can’t see how they fit into the bigger picture, you don’t have to wonder they are looking for other opportunities.